Flavonic dark matter: Introduction

 where $\lambda=|\lambda|e^{i\alpha}$.
 Thus, the axial flavon field can be very light for a sufficiently large $N$ and becomes a DM candidate whose abundance is generated by the misalignment mechanism \cite{misalign}.

-In this work, we will set up a successful discrete flavour symmetry framework providing a solution of the flavour problem and, show that the misalignment mechanism can generate the observed dark matter density in such a framework.
-We shall show the axial flavon field can be a dark matter candidate associated with this discrete symmetry resolving the flavour problem, and thus breaking the impasse posed by the demand of a joint solution of the DM and the flavour problem.
+In this work, we will set up a successful discrete flavor symmetry framework providing a solution of the flavor problem and, show that the misalignment mechanism can generate the observed dark matter density in such a framework.
+We shall show the axial flavon field can be a dark matter candidate associated with this discrete symmetry resolving the flavor problem, and thus breaking the impasse posed by the demand of a joint solution of the DM and the flavor problem.

-We shall present our discussion along the following course.
-A $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M}$ flavour symmetry is introduced to obtain a solution of the flavour problem in Section \ref{zn_zm} and the flavonic dark matter in Section \ref{flav_dark}.
-We discuss the flavour changing neutral current (FCNC) couplings of the axial flavon field and the decays and signatures of the flavonic dark matter in \ref{decay_sign}.
-We summarize this work in section \ref{sum}.